JanWielemaker/pip-janus/janus-xsb.md

 [^10]: Qnode identifiers are automatically expanded to URLs.

 [^11]: Its for reasons like this that this section is named `starters`
-    rather than ` perefctly_finished_interfaces` -- `jns_wd` cuts
+    rather than ` perefctly_finished_interfaces` – `jns_wd` cuts through
-    through some of the brush, but not all of it.
-And don't get me started on why some of the classes are reified.
+    some of the brush, but not all of it.
+And don’t get me started on why some of the classes are reified.

 [^12]: In Linux, this means that the process has a large virtual memory
     size, but its resident set size is low.